 - Iatrogenic: side-effect of medication - eg, antihypertensives, antidepressants, aminoglycoside antibiotics, anti-arrhythmics.

 See also separate article Neurological History and Examination.
 A thorough history and examination usually provide a clear guide to initial investigations, treatment and the need for referral.
-Assessment involves:
+When the patient first presents, it is really important to determine exactly what the patient is experiencing, because patients mean different things by the term 'dizziness'.

 - An assessment for any serious underlying disorder requiring urgent treatment - eg, ischaemic heart disease, cerebrovascular disease.